-The Plan charges fees to participants' account for investment management, advisory and record-keeping services that are directly offset from the investment funds' earnings.
+The Plan charges fees to participants' accounts for investment management, advisory and record-keeping services that are directly offset from the investment funds' earnings.
 The fees vary by investment fund and are calculated based on the fund's daily asset value.
-According to the Fee Disclosure Report provided by Empower as of December 31, 2021 and 2020, the estimated fees was as follows:
+According to the Fee Disclosure Report provided by Empower as of December 31, 2022 and 2021, the estimated fees was as follows: